ONSdigital/sdc/doc/reports/spikes/ras-rm-account-removal.md

 Below I'll detail the rough steps involved for both appraoches, as well as any other considerations that need to be made

 # Obfuscating personal details
-  - Change email in `partysvc -> respondent`
+  - Change email, first_name, last_name and telephone in `partysvc -> respondent`.
+Also get the id for the user at this point.
+  - Change each enrolment to 'DISABLED' for each respondent_id that matches the id from the previous step.
+This step might not be correct to do as I believe we have functionality in response-operations-ui to do this via the front door (the website) rather then the backdoor (the database)
-  - Change email in `auth -> user` (if using ras-rm-auth-service)
+  - Change username in `auth -> user` (if using ras-rm-auth-service)
   - Change email in `public -> credentials_oauthuser` (if using django-oauth service)

 With obfuscation being a light touch approach to removing the record of an account, the messages that were sent between the ONS and the respondent can remain untouched as secure-message only ever dealt in uuids from party and never names.

+### Things to consider
-This should be done via an endpoint in ras-party and the auth service (whichever one is being used) as opposed to a script.
+ - This should be done via an endpoint in ras-party and the auth service (whichever one is being used) as opposed to a script.
+ - If the respondents enrolments aren't disabled then emails will be sent to the new obfuscated email address.
+We would either need to code for this (probably bad, edge cases and special strings generally lead to an unmaintainable system down the line) or just send bad emails.
+Both options seem bad so ensuring the enrolment is disabled first would be important.
+ - Should we have a special designated name for these obfuscated accounts like 'Deleted User' being first and last names?
+What about the email address?

 # Deleting respondent entirely